Julie Mancuso: How I Became a Nutritionist

 As the years piled on, one thing was certain: my situation wasn’t getting any better.
 In fact, I felt worse.
 Much worse.

 I still vividly recall feeling irritable, exasperated and hopeless.
-I even started to lose interest in many things I enjoyed previously.
+What’s more, I started to lose interest in many things I enjoyed previously.

 My coping strategies weren’t great either.
 I continued to eat generally unhealthy food in portions that were much too large.
 A big mistake.